Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: Data analysis

 where $q_{raw}$ is the deposited charge in the detector, $q_{vis}$ is the visible charge, and the $s$ parameter is determined from calibration \cite{cosinenpr}.

-The generated WIMP-electron spectra in COSINE-100 NaI(Tl) crystals, corrected by event selection efficiency, detectors' non-proportionality and energy resolution are presented in Fig. \ref{fig:spectra}, assuming the heavy mediator scenario.
-Most signals are expected to be detected with energies near the 0.7 keV threshold for all WIMP masses, which makes the ROI of this analysis to be at very low energy depositions.
-Hence, we considered only data up to 100 photoelectrons (equivalent to about 8 keV) in the data fit.
-Also, the expected number of events is highest for $m_\chi\approx$ 0.6 GeV when considering the heavy mediator case, and for $m_\chi\approx$ 0.2 GeV when considering the light mediator case.
-Therefore, the COSINE-100 sensitivity is expected to be higher near these WIMP masses.
-Additionally, it is important to note that the first energy bin, for lower mass WIMPs and especially for the light mediator scenario, has multiple times the number of events of the other bins of the expected signal, making the understanding of background near the threshold very important to enhance the analysis sensitivity for WIMP masses in the MeV range.
+The generated visible spectra in COSINE-100 NaI(Tl) crystals, corrected by event selection efficiency, detectors' non-proportionality and energy resolution are presented in Fig. \ref{fig:spectra}, assuming the heavy mediator scenario.
+Most signals are expected to be detected with energies near the 0.7 keV threshold for all DM masses, which makes the ROI of this analysis to be at very low energy depositions.
+Hence, we considered only data up to 100 photoelectrons (equivalent to approximately 7.8 keV) in the data fit.
+Also, due to the discussed detector response, the expected number of events is highest for $m_\chi\approx$ 0.6 GeV when considering the heavy mediator case, and for $m_\chi\approx$ 0.2 GeV when considering the light mediator case.
+Therefore, the COSINE-100 sensitivity is expected to be higher near these DM masses.
+In addition, for lower DM masses, the expected event rate in the first energy bin is several times larger than that in the higher energy bins.
+As can be observed in Fig. \ref{fig:comparison}, light DM particles in the halo do not have sufficient kinetic energy to deposit keV scale energies in the detector, resulting in most events occurring below the COSINE-100 threshold.
+Nevertheless, due to the energy resolution of the detector, a fraction of these events can be reconstructed above 0.7 keV, while retaining a quickly falling spectral shape.
+Consequently, an accurate understanding of the background near threshold is crucial for enhancing the sensitivity of the analysis to DM particles in the MeV mass range.